 Amounts earned in foreign currency and exchange rates

-These amounts must be reported in Canadian dollars.
-To convert the amounts, use the exchange rate in effect at the time you earned them.
-You may use the average exchange rate for the year if the amounts were received over the entire year.
-For information on the exchange rate, consult the Bank of Canada website.
+Amounts earned in foreign currency must be reported in Canadian dollars.
+To convert amounts earned in a foreign currency, use the exchange rate in effect at the time you earned the amounts.
+You can use the average exchange rate for the year if the amounts were received over the entire year.
+For information on the exchange rate, see Exchange Rates on the Bank of Canada website.